truzo/tomango-2018/site/content/blog/brightonseo-hits-brighton-centre.md

 Attaining *forward feature* *calendars *from publications relevant to your client's industry can help you produce content that could help ensure is relevant to a feature writer's needs.

-And conducting outreach to <b>freelance regional journalists</b> can be useful - especially if they also write for nationals (double link possibilities).
+And conducting outreach to **freelance regional journalists** can be useful - especially if they also write for nationals (double link possibilities).

 Stacey's full presentation is above.